system76/tech-docs/src/models/thelio-major-r3/repairs.md

-# Thelio Mira (Parts & Repairs)
+# Thelio Major (Parts & Repairs)

-Many components in your Thelio Mira can be upgraded or replaced as necessary.
+Many components in your Thelio Major can be upgraded or replaced as necessary.
 This page uses photos of the initial revision for this generation (R3-0).
 Minor case details may vary on newer units, but screw counts, general component locations, and other details should remain the same unless otherwise noted.

 Power the machine off, switch off the power supply, and unplug all peripherals before working with any internal components.
 Then, follow these step-by-step guides for instructions: